A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Abstract

 \section{Abstract}

-{We investigate a non-Abelian Chern-Simons system, including the simple Lie algebras $\mathbf{A}_2$ and $\mathbf{B}_2$.
+We study a non-Abelian Chern-Simons system in $\mathbb{R}^2$, including the simple Lie algebras $A_2$ and $B_2$.
 In a previous work, we proved the existence of radial non-topological solutions with prescribed asymptotic behaviors via the degree theory.
-We also constructed a sequence of partially bubbling solutions, which blow up with only one component partially at infinity.
-In this paper, we construct a sequence of radial non-topological bubbling solutions of another type explicitly.
+We also constructed a sequence of bubbling solutions with only one component blowing up partially at infinity.
+In this paper, we construct a sequence of radial non-topological bubbling solutions of another type via the shooting argument.
 One component of these bubbling solutions locally converge to a non-topological solution of the Chern-Simons-Higgs scalar equation, but both components blow up partially in different regions at infinity at the same time.
-This generalizes a recent work by Choe, Kim and the second author, where the $SU(3)$ case (i.e., $\mathbf{A}_2$) was studied.
-Our result is new even for the $SU(3)$ case.}
+This generalizes a recent work by Choe, Kim and the second author, where the $SU(3)$ case (i.e. $A_2$) was studied.
+Our result is new even for the $SU(3)$ case and also confirms the difference between the $SU(3)$ case and the $B_2$ case.